Senior graphic design thesis project. Research, watercolor painting, digital illustration, book and print design, interactivity.

 Solution: Developed a design solution in the form of an interactive book.
 Split up into eight different chapters by city, this book takes the reader on a colorful, architectural, cultural, and educational journey.
-Within each chapter, you’ll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of color for each city.
+Within each chapter, you’ll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of color in each city.

 A different view of each chapter in the book.